Blog · Approx. 8 minute read

-Here are a couple of simple examples: a big cat is a type of cat.
-And a hot air balloon is a type of balloon.
-Each resembles its respective category on a fundamental level… but is ultimately very different.
+I.e., a big cat is a type of cat and a hot air balloon is a type of balloon

 The same can be said of business-to-business (B2B) buy now pay later (BNPL).

-Let’s answer this question and learn more about B2B BNPL along the way.
+Let’s answer this question and look closer at B2B BNPL.

 In the consumer market, it has exploded in popularity in recent years.
 Research by Finder found that there were 360 million consumers using BNPL in 2022.
 And Juniper estimates that this figure will reach 900 million by 2027.